What does our name mean?

 …is taken from Revelation 22, “the river of the water of life…flowing from the throne of God and of the Lamb”, the tree of life growing along its banks with leaves for the healing of the nations, reflecting God’s covenant with Abraham to be the father of a people who would be a blessing to all the nations.
 It also reflects where we work with indigenous and least-reached peoples along Peru’s Ucayali River, one of the world’s major rivers, threading its way through the Amazon until it becomes the Amazon River.

 …comes from the Hebrew and Greek words for ‘wind’, ‘breath’ and ‘spirit’.
-In John 20 we see Jesus breathing on his disciples, inviting them to “receive the Holy Spirit”, then–in the first two chapters of Acts–we read of the outpouring of the Spirit of God as a loud and strong wind, filling the disciples with he presence and power of the Holy Spirit for their work of witnessing to the resurrected Jesus as Lord and King.
+In John 20 we see Jesus breathing on his disciples, inviting them to “receive the Holy Spirit."
+In the first two chapters of Acts, we read of the outpouring of the Spirit of God as a loud and strong wind, filling the disciples with his presence and power for their work of witnessing to the resurrected Jesus as Lord and King.

-"…wait for the promise of the Father, which, he said, “you heard from me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now.…You will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth….
+"…Jesus said, 'wait for the promise of the Father, which you have heard me speak about.
+For John baptized with water, but in a few days you will be baptized with the Holy Spirit…You will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth'…"(Acts 1:4b-8)

 "When the day of Pentecost arrived, they were all together in one place.
 And suddenly there came from heaven a sound like a mighty rushing wind, and it filled the entire house where they were sitting.
-And divided tongues as of fire appeared to them and rested on each one of them.
-And they were all filled with the Holy Spirit…" (Acts 1:4b-8; 2:1-4a)
+They saw what seemed to be tongues of fire that separated and came to rest on each of them.
+And they were all filled with the Holy Spirit…" (Acts 2:1-4a)